Religion in Vietnam: Đạo Mẫu

-Đạo Mẫu is a distinct form of Vietnamese folk religion, it is the worship of mother goddesses in Vietnam.
-There are distinct beliefs and practices in this religion including the worship of goddesses such as Thiên Y A Na, The Lady of the Realm (Bà Chúa Xứ), The Lady of the Storehouse (Bà Chúa Kho) and Princess Liễu Hạnh (1), legendary figures like Âu Cơ, the Trung Sisters (Hai Bà Trưng), Lady Trieu (Bà Triệu), and the cult of the Four Palaces. Đạo Mẫu is commonly associated with spirit mediumship rituals—known in Vietnam as lên đồng.
+Đạo Mẫu is a branch of shamanism of Vietnamese folk religion, it is the worship of mother goddesses in Vietnam.
+There are distinct beliefs and practices in this religion including the worship of goddesses such as Thiên Y A Na, Bà Chúa Xứ, Bà Chúa Kho and Liễu Hạnh, legendary figures like Âu Cơ, the Trưng Sisters (Hai Bà Trưng), Lady Triệu (Bà Triệu), and the cult of the Four Palaces. Đạo Mẫu is commonly associated with spirit mediumship rituals—known in Vietnam as lên đồng.
 It is a ritual in which followers become spirit mediums for various deities.
 The Communist government used to suspend the practice of lên đồng due to its superstition, but in 1987, the government legalized this practice.

 Đạo Dừa

-Ông Đạo Dừa (1909-1990) created the Coconut Religion (Vietnamese: Đạo Dừa or Hòa đồng Tôn giáo), a syncretic Buddhist, Christian and local Vietnamese religion which at its peak had 4,000 followers, before it was banned.
+Ông Đạo Dừa (1909–1990) created the Coconut Religion (Vietnamese: Đạo Dừa or Hòa đồng Tôn giáo), a syncretic Buddhist, Christian and local Vietnamese religion which at its peak had 4,000 followers, before it was banned.
 Its adherents ate coconut and drank coconut milk.
 In 1975 the Reunited Vietnam authorities forced this religion to go underground.

 Buddhism

-Vietnam was conventionally considered to be a Buddhist country.
 Buddhism came to Vietnam as early as the second century AD through the North from China and via Southern routes from India.
 Mahayana Buddhism first spread from India via sea to Vietnam around 100 AD.
 During the 15th and 16th centuries, Theravāda became established as the state religion in Cambodia and also spread to Cambodians living in the Mekong Delta, replaced Mahayana.
 Buddhism as practiced by the ethnic Vietnamese is mainly of the Mahayana school, although some ethnic minorities (such as the Khmer Krom in the southern Delta region of Vietnam) adhere to the Theravada school.

 Today, more than half of the Vietnamese population, consider themselves as adherents of Mahayana Buddhism.
 Theravada and Hòa Hảo Buddhism are also present in significant numbers.
 Buddhist practice in Vietnam differs from that of other Asian countries, and does not contain the same institutional structures, hierarchy, or sanghas that exist in other traditional Buddhist settings.
 It has instead grown from a symbiotic relationship with Taoism, Chinese spirituality, and the indigenous Vietnamese religion, with the majority of Buddhist practitioners focusing on devotional rituals rather than meditation.

 Thiền tông

-Zen Buddhism arrived in Vietnam as early as the 6th century CE, with the works of Vinītaruci.
+Chan Buddhism arrived in Vietnam as early as the 6th century CE, with the works of Vinītaruci.
 It flourished under the Lý and Trần dynasties.
 Trúc Lâm Zen is the only native school of Buddhism in Vietnam.